reportportal/service-ui/app/src/components/inputs/inputUserSearch/README.md

 ## **InputUserSearch component**

 Has no own size.
 Width = 100% of it's parent.
 Allows user searching.
-Component use react-select library. https://github.com/JedWatson/react-select

 ### Props: